Highlights Of The Program

 Jacobs

-• Optimizing system recovery through a six-month pilot study for membrane softening replacement
+• Optimizing system recovery through a six-month pilot study aimed at replacing membrane softening

 • Exploring multiple configurations including 2-stage, 3-stage, and flow-reversal RO to maximize recovery